-- A. Fishing year: May 1 through April 30 annually. - B. State-waters skate wing fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - 1.
-Fishing in state waters, not on a previously declared Day At Sea (DAS), and without an active federal open-access skate permit; and - 2.
-For food for human consumption with a designated ACCSP Disposition Code 001 = Food. - Minimum size: No minimum size. - 4.
-Possession limit: 18,200 pounds per vessel per week for wings only; or 41,314 pounds per vessel per week for whole skate.

-- C. Skate bait fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - 1.
-Fishing in state waters, not on a previously declared DAS, without an active federal open-access skate permit, and without a federal skate bait Letter of Authorization (LOA); and - 2.
+- A. Fishing year: May 1 through April 30 annually. - B. State-waters skate wing fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - Fishing in state waters, not on a previously declared Day At Sea (DAS), and without an active federal open-access skate permit; and - For food for human consumption with a designated ACCSP Disposition Code 001 = Food. - Minimum size: No minimum size. - Possession limit: 18,200 pounds per vessel per week for wings only; or 41,314 pounds per vessel per week for whole skate. - Barndoor skate shall not comprise more than 25% of total skate wing by weight per vessel per day at the time of landing. - b.
+Barndoor skate shall be kept separate from other species harvested. - c.
+When in possession of barndoor skate, vessels are prohibited from discarding any skate species that has been winged. - Skate bait fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - Fishing in state waters, not on a previously declared DAS, without an active federal open-access skate permit, and without a federal skate bait Letter of Authorization (LOA); and - 2.
 For use as bait with a designated ACCSP Disposition Code 008 = Bait. - 3.
 Maximum length: Whole skates must measure less than twenty-three (23) inches total length. - 4.
 Seasons and possession limits: - a.
 Sub-period I May 1 through July 31: - (1) Possession Limit: 25,000 pounds whole skate per vessel per day.
-When NOAA Fisheries determines that 90 percent of a bait skate TAL for Sub-period I is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate. - b.
+When NOAA Fisheries determines that 90 percent of a bait skate TAL for Sub-period I is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate.

+- b.
 Sub-period II August 1 through October 31: - (1) Possession Limit: 25,000 pounds whole skate per vessel per day.
 When NOAA Fisheries determines that 90 percent of a bait skate TAL for Sub-period II is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate. - c.
 Sub-period III November 1 through April 30: - (1) Possession Limit: 12,000 pounds whole skate per vessel per day.
 When NOAA Fisheries determines that 80 percent of a bait skate TAL for Sub-period III is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate. - d.
-Possession limit adjustments: Following the implementation of the incidental catch limit, additional adjustments may be enacted, in accordance with actions by NOAA Fisheries.
-The starting possession limit for each sub-period will be 25,000 pounds whole skate per vessel per day.
-When 90 percent of a bait skate TAL allocation in either Sub-period I or II, or when 90 percent of the annual Skate Bait TAL is landed, as determined by NOAA Fisheries, the possession limit will be reduced to the whole weight equivalent of the skate wing possession limit in effect at that time (either 5,902 pounds, 9,307 pounds, or 1,135 pounds whole skate).

-(1) To ensure the skate bait fishery does not exceed its seasonal or annual TAL, the fishery will close when NOAA determines that 100% of the skate bail TAL for a season is to be harvested.

-(2) To achieve the seasonal or annual TAL, incidental possession limits may be lifted, reinstating the standard seasonal possession limit.
+Possession limit adjustments: Following the implementation of the incidental catch limit, additional adjustments may be enacted, in accordance with actions by NOAA Fisheries. - (1) To ensure the skate bait fishery does not exceed its seasonal or annual TAL, the fishery will close when NOAA determines that 100% of the skate bait TAL for a season is to be harvested. - (2) To achieve the seasonal or annual TAL, incidental possession limits may be lifted, reinstating the standard seasonal possession limit.